-Form I-130 (Petition for Alien Relative), issued by U.S. Citizenship and Immigration Services (USCIS), is normally the first thing that a U.S. citizen or permanent resident must submit in order to start the immigration process -- that is, "petition" for -- a family member to get a green card.
+Form I-130 (Petition for Alien Relative), issued by U.S. Citizenship and Immigration Services (USCIS), is normally the first thing used by a U.S. citizen or lawful permanent resident (LPR) to start the U.S. immigration process—that is, to "petition" for a family member to get a green card.

-It also has to be clear that the beneficiary qualifies for an immigrant visa based on his or her family relationship with the petitioner.
-For example, siblings of U.S. citizens can qualify for immigrant visas, but siblings of permanent residents cannot.
-(See "Green Cards for Your Family: Sponsorship Rules" for more information on eligibility and other rules.)
+Keep in mind that not every family member qualifies for a green card: For example, siblings of U.S. citizens can qualify for immigrant visas, but siblings of permanent residents cannot.
+(See Green Cards for Your Family: Sponsorship Rules for more information on eligibility.)

-One-step adjustment is an option when there is an immediately available immigrant visa number and the immigrant is both living in the U.S. and eligible to use adjustment of status as an application procedure, which usually requires that the person be living in the U.S. in lawful status.
-See "Who Can Apply for a Green Card Through Adjustment of Status" for more on this.
+One-step adjustment is an option when there is an immediately available immigrant "visa number" (an opening for someone to become a permanent resident) and the immigrant is both living in the U.S. and eligible to use adjustment of status as an application procedure.
+The latter usually requires that the person entered with permission and is living in the U.S. in lawful status.
+There are exceptions, though, most notably for immediate relatives of U.S. citizens who entered lawfully (without fraudulent intention at that time to stay permanently) but whose permitted stay ran out.
+See Who Can Apply for a Green Card Through Adjustment of Status for details.

-The “alien” spouse can, in such a case, submit a Form I-485 at the same time that the U.S. citizen husband or wife submits Form I-130.
+The immigrating spouse can, in such a case, submit a Form I-485 at the same time that the U.S. citizen husband or wife submits Form I-130.
 On Form I-485, the immigrating spouse would check the box that says: "I am applying for an adjustment of status to permanent resident status because . . .
 An immigrant petition giving me an immediately available immigrant visa number has been approved."

 If you are filing Form I-360 as the victim of abuse by a U.S. citizen spouse or parent, you may also utilize one-step adjustment.

-If the immigrating relative entered the U.S. unlawfully, or has committed criminal or immigration violations, neither of those are likely to be true -- in which case applying for one-step adjustment may land the immigrant in removal proceedings.
-For more information, see "Inadmissibility: When the U.S. Can Keep You Out," and "Consequences of Unlawful Presence in the U.S.: Three- and Ten-Year Time Bars.
+For one thing, to actually receive a green card, the immigrant must, among other things, be eligible for adjustment of status and be admissible to the United States.
+If the immigrating relative entered the U.S. unlawfully, or has committed criminal or immigration violations, neither of those are likely to be true—in which case applying for one-step adjustment could land the immigrant in removal proceedings and waste a lot of application fees.
+For more information, see Inadmissibility: When the U.S. Can Keep You Out, and Consequences of Unlawful Presence in the U.S.: Three- and Ten-Year Time Bars.